cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/slurm/basics.rst.txt

    module load igzip/2.30.0
    igzip --keep "chr1.fasta"

-The ``module`` command is used load the required software.
-This could also be done on the command-line before queuing the command, but it is recommended to load all required software *in* your job scripts.
-The ``--keep`` option is used to prevent igzip from deleting our input file when it is done.
+The ``module`` command is used load the required software from the KU-IT provided library of scientific and other software.
+The :ref:`p_usage_modules` page gives an introduction to using modules on Esrum, but for now all you need to know is that the above command makes the ``igzip`` tool available to us.
+We could also have loaded the module on the command-line before queuing the command, as Slurm will remember what modules we have loaded, but it is recommended to load all required software *in* your job scripts to ensure that they are reproducible.

+The ``--keep`` option for ``igzip`` is used to prevent igzip from deleting our input file when it is done.

 To queue this script, run the ``sbatch`` command with the filename of the script as an argument: